C4 – Household water use per capita in the Republic of Armenia

 Related policy documents

-Republic of the Armenia Water Code (adopted on 4 June 2002)
+Water Code of the Republic of Armenia (adopted on 4 June, 2002)

-Republic of Armenia Law on the National Water Programme (adopted on 27 November 2006)
+The Law of the Republic of Armenia on the National Water Programme (adopted on 27 November, 2006)

-Republic of Armenia Law on Fundamentals of the National Water Policy (adopted on 3 May 2005)
+The Law of the Republic of Armenia on National Political Provisions of Water (adopted on 3 May, 2005)

 Methodology for indicator calculation